Stanley A. Brzozowski

 Killed in action – 10/30/44 Leyte Gulf, Philippines aboard the light aircraft carrier, USS Belleau Wood (CVL-24); buried at sea.

-Stan attended Brookhaven Grammar School at the southwest corner of Edgmont Avenue & Brookhaven Road.
+Stan attended Washington Grammar School at the southwest corner of Edgmont Avenue & Brookhaven Road.

 Before 1960, if you lived in Brookhaven, you had your choice of high schools to attend, Chester, Eddystone, Media, or Nether Providence.